Zoharix-Tech/.github/README.md

 ## 🎉 Z-Events
 > Host events.
 Discover servige everything in one place.

-A modern event and service ecosystem that allows users to:
+A modern event and service ecosystem tusers to:
 -
 - Discover vendors & service providers
 - Send inquiries seamlessly